Melbourne gangland killings: Investigation

 These efforts helped taskforce Purana which was praised for their efforts to stop the killings.

 Detective Inspector Andrew Gustke was head of the taskforce in 2016 and stated that if groups like Purana were successful then there would be a reduction in the level of general crime.
 At the same time it was announced that they would begin investigating firearms trafficking which had caused an increase in shootings in Melbourne.
 Gustke also wanted international taskforces to be set up to stop drug trafficking before it reaches Australia.

 In 2019 it was revealed that, in 2006, Purana detectives hid from the court the fact that they paid money into the prison account of a crown witness.
 The Court of Appeal ruled this to be a miscarriage of justice and quashed the conviction.

 The Purana taskforce was closed after a 2021 review found that the taskforce had achieved what it was set up to do, but a change was required to enable detectives to respond more quickly to changing threats, with a spokesperson saying that whilst "highly successful during this time, the criminal landscape has changed significantly since its inception, which is why we have recommended the operation closes".
 Whilst the taskforce was in operation it was responsible for the laying of charges in 15 murders with 11 convictions, as well as intervening to prevent six murders.
-It also seized $70 million in assets information and assisted the Australian Tax Office in issuing around 1000 tax demand notices which recouped more than $15 million.
+It also seized $70 million in assets information and assisted the Australian Taxation Office in issuing around 1000 tax demand notices which recouped more than $15 million.